Bolesław Szymański (politician): Biography

 His later tenure was characterized by a growing criticism of his conduct and he was mocked by the press about his education.
+He had constant conflicts with members of the city council led by Władysław Olszyński.
 He was a political ally of Feliks Filipowicz, the chairman of the city council.
 During Józef Piłsudski's visit to the city in August 1921, he was staying at Szymański's residence in Bojary.
 After the end of his term he worked at the Białystok power plant until the outbreak of the war, holding the position of chief accountant.
-In the 1927 election to the city council he led the Union of the Polish Electoral Committee list.